zbryikt/bootstrap/site/content/docs/4.3/migration.md

 - Removed print styles and `$enable-print-styles` variable.
 Print display classes, however, have remained intact.
 [See #28339](https://github.com/twbs/bootstrap/pull/28339).
 - Dropped `color()`, `theme-color()` & `gray()` functions in favor of variables.
 [See #29083](https://github.com/twbs/bootstrap/pull/29083)
 - The `theme-color-level()` function is renamed to `color-level()` and now accepts any color you want instead of only `$theme-color` colors.
 [See #29083](https://github.com/twbs/bootstrap/pull/29083)
+- Breakpoint media queries changes [See TODO]()
+  - The `media-breakpoint-down()` mixin now uses the breakpoint itself instead of the next breakpoint
+  - The `media-breakpoint-between()` mixin's second parameter also uses the breakpoint itself instead of the next breakpoint
+  - The `media-breakpoint-only()` is dropped because `media-breakpoint-between()` covers its functionality

 ## JavaScript